 treasures from the city, it is ensured.
 Annually in August the residents and the tourists are celebrating "The Medieval Week".

 People are probably dressed in a richer manner nowadays then what was the case during the Medieval Times.
 Musicians from all over Europe come to

 Gotland during the event, clowns are jesting and the mayors (from both Sweden and Germany) show their power when thousands of people walk through the city.

-This medieval festival has become a new tradition, and 2013 will be the 30th year when people dress up in clothes that can inspire others
+This medieval festival has become a tradition, and 2021 will be the 38th year when people dress up in clothes that can inspire others

 to join in the following years to learn their history.
 The photos show a lot of this.